Objectives of the Drupal support team

 Many websites after an initial development stage do not require a full-time development team.
 Almost every website, however, needs some work from time to time.
 Either a new landing page or a new integration or perhaps some bug fixing or problem-solving.

 As long as the development effort is not extensive, our support team helps also with these tasks.
-If new features require a bigger effort, the work is scheduled and handed over to one of our Drupal development teams.
+If new features require a bigger effort, the work is scheduled and handed over to one of our dedicated teams of Drupal developers.

 The support process